User37som/libbitcoin/bx-token-new.md

                      and the salt is at least 64 bits, in which case 64
                      bits are used and lot and sequence are not used.
 ```
-Token-generated encrypted private keys are referred to as [multiplied](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki#Encryption_when_EC_multiply_mode_is_used) by BIP-38.
+Third party-generated encrypted private keys are referred to as [multiplied](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki#Encryption_when_EC_multiply_mode_is_used) by BIP-38.
+Use this command to generate tokens for use by a third party.
 To create non-multiplied encrypted public keys use [ec-to-ek](bx-ec-to-ek).

 See also [ek-new](bx-ek-new), [ek-address](bx-ek-address) and [ek-public](bx-ek-public).
 ### Example 1